 Although there are many misconceptions about the Bio Cremation process, the following are the two most common myths about this process:

 #1 Acid is used in the Bio Cremation Process: This is completely false.
-There is absolutely no acid used during this gentle, water-based process.
+There is absolutely no acid used during this process.
 With Bio Cremation, the only chemical mixed with the water is an alkaline called potassium hydroxide (KOH), which is a colorless solid, inorganic compound.
 KOH was the precursor to numerous health and beauty cosmetics and pharmaceuticals, and this substance is also used in blanching olives, soft soaps, cleaning supplies and other items you would commonly find in your home.
 In the Bio Cremation process, the reaction of KOH in water is exothermic, meaning it gives off significant heat which contributes to the hydrolyzing or breakdown of the human tissue in the sealed cremation chamber.

 Yes.
 The system sterilizes via three mechanisms.
 The first is heat, for an extended period of time.
 The secondary and tertiary mechanisms for pathogen and chemical destruction are by way of an alkaline environment, and liberated amines.
 Pathogens and chemicals are either heat, alkaline, or amine-labile, or a combination of the three.
 It is important to keep in mind that alkaline hydrolysis is the favored technology for pathogen and chemical destruction in high-risk bio containment applications.

 Yes.
-“Ash” is returned to the family in the same manner it is with flame cremation, but it is in the form of pure calcium phosphate.
+“Ash” is returned to the family in the same manner it is with cremation, but it is in the form of pure calcium phosphate.
 The ash is lighter in color because it is clean and without carbon discoloration.